nebulasio/nebdocs/docs/go-nebulas/tutorials/01-installation.md

 ### Build NBRE

-NBRE is short for Nebulas Blockchain Runtime Environment, which is the platform for running the core protocols and algorithms.
+NBRE is short for Nebulas Blockchain Runtime Environment, which is the platform that runs the core protocols and algorithms.

-To build NBRE
+To build NBRE:

 ```bash
 cd $GOPATH/src/github.com/nebulasio/go-nebulas/nbre